 Lake Creek Youth Camp is a non-profit organization operating in the Malheur National Forest by special permit from the US Forest Service.
 We cater primarily to youth groups and families, but also to other organized (and non-organized) groups and individuals on a space available basis.
-Family reunions are popular at Lake Creek Youth Camp.
+Family reunions are popular at Lake Creek Youth Camp, we can sleep up to 150 total.

 We provide a rustic, yet civilized (Showers with lots of hot water and flush toilets!) outdoor experience.
 There are no TV's or telephones to distract you but an internet phone (via satellite) is available for emergencies.
 Tent and RV space is available, although there are no RV hook-ups.
-Some cabins will sleep up to 14 people.
+Some cabins will sleep up to 14 people and we have a total of 4 A units available.

 Electricity is provided by a propane generator which is turned off from 10 pm until 6 am each day.
 During that time there are no lights and no water as the water is pumped from a well with electricity.
 When the electricity is off it is dark, so be sure to bring flashlights or lanterns.